nitrogen-lang/nitrogen/docs/language/packages.md

 ```

 Executing `main.ni` will print two lines, the "Calling main..." string and the "Hello from ..." string.
-Notice that the included script returned a function which is saved in the main script to a variable.
+Notice that the included script exports a function which can be used in the main script.
-That variable is then called like any other function.
+That function is then called like any other function.

 # Binary Modules